Modular Student Orientation: View the Modular Student orientation presentation (PPT).

 Q: How do I fill it out?

-A: Please follow the format of the Sample Candidacy Form (PDF).
+A: Please follow the format of the Sample Candidacy Form found on the Candidacy Forms page.

 Internships: The practical experience of an internship can be a valuable part of your education.
 Internships are available in North America or overseas and credit can be earned while you gain "hands on" experience.
 Further information is available in the Handbook or Internship Packet (PDF).